jmdha/FMA/readme.md

 This is the code repository of the master thesis `Focused Meta Action` by Kristian Skov Johansen and Jan M.D.
 Hansen.
 This readme will serve as a way to navigate and understand the different sections of the project.
 Generally, this project is split into a few couple of repositories, where the most important ones are:
-* This one, with the main training method and associated results
+* This one
+    * The `Training` folder contains file and project needed for training.
+    * The `Testing` folder contains file and project needed for testing.
+    * The `Evaluation` folder contains all the automatic graph and table generation used in the paper.
 * A [benchmark](https://github.com/kris701/FocusedMetaActionsData/tree/master) repository
 * A repository for [labyr](https://github.com/jamadaha/labyr) (do note, this is not needed to run the project, its only used to run all the experiments from the paper)
 * A repository for a [modified Stackelberg Planner](https://github.com/jamadaha/stackelberg-planner-sls) for state exploration and macro generation